I just hope that James Taranto is correct about Guiliani

 "So I wanted to ask him about his suit against gun manufacturers.
 He has talked about how this suit has morphed into something he disagreed with and I wanted him to be specific and tell how this suit had changed and what had been included that now he disagreed with," he added.

-James is a smart guy.
+James is a very smart guy for whom I have a lot of respect.
 Possibly he is right, but I have my doubts.